Samueru-sama/Extension-Manager-AppImage/README.md

 </details>

 ---

-# Fork this repository to quickly make an AppImage using the [Anylinux-AppImages](https://github.com/pkgforge-dev/Anylinux-AppImages) tools
+Thanks to [samueru-sama](https://github.com/Samueru-sama) and [fiftydinar](https://github.com/fiftydinar) for making AppImage builds quicker and easier with this [TEMPLATE](https://github.com/pkgforge-dev/TEMPLATE-AppImage) using the [Anylinux-AppImages](https://github.com/pkgforge-dev/Anylinux-AppImages) tools.